argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 353411.polaris* user3    large    1310W60       --   64  64    --  06:00 Q   --     Not Running: Not enough free nodes available
 336990.polaris* user4    large    inf_clDB      --  464 29*    --  01:00 H   --     Job held by user4 on Mon Oct  3 20:16:26 2022
 ```
 The `comment` field is your friend.
 Wondering why your job isn't running?
 Check the comment.
 Wondering about the fate of a finished job?
 Add the `-x` option to see finished jobs (our history retention is currently set at two weeks) and check the comment.
-This can not be stressed enough.
-Half the time, when a user ticket comes in about PBS, we answer it by looking at the comment.
+This cannot be stressed enough.
+Often, when a user ticket comes in about PBS, we answer it by looking at the comment.

 If you are familiar with `jq` or some other command line JSON tool, the `-F JSON` option can be quite handy. `grep` is great, but when you grep the `-f` output for something, you probably want to know which node the found lines belong to.
 With the JSON output that is trivial.